bparanj/crystal/programming/iac/docs/basics/packer-to-cdk.md

 }
 ```

-In this example, the EC2 instance is defined using the desired configurations, including the provisioning steps from the Packer template in the `UserData` property.
+In this example, the EC2 instance is defined using the desired configurations,  the provisioning steps from the Packer template in the `UserData` property.
 Then, a custom AMI is created based on the EC2 instance using the `ec2.AmazonLinuxImage` construct.
-Finally, an `ec2.CfnImage` construct is used to create the actual AMI.
+Finally, an `ec2.CfnImage` construct is used to create the  AMI.

 Remember to adjust the example based on your specific Packer template and AWS CDK setup.
 You may need to map the provisioning steps, configurations, and other elements from the Packer template to the corresponding AWS CDK constructs.